 Thus Christian prayers remain part of Grand Junction City Council public hearings, clearly by design.
 Multiple groups have failed to enlighten Council about what respect for religious diversity really entails: showing no favoritism towards any one religion.

-The statement the mayor makes at the beginning of Council’s public meetings that attendees can “sit, stand or leave the room” during the invocation, presumes the prayer portion of the meeting will be offensive to some attendees.
-The statement negates the City’s claim on their website that they strive to respect religious diversity.
-Instead, it’s the opposite; they’ve actively worked to preserve religious divisiveness at every turn, ignoring pleas from citizens over many years to treat all religious groups, and people of no religion, equally by remaining neutral in matters of religion.
+The statement the mayor makes at the beginning of Council’s public meetings that attendees can “sit, stand or leave the room” during the invocation, presumes the prayer will offend some attendees.
+It’s a statement that negates the City’s claim on their website that they strive to respect religious diversity.
+Rather, it’s the opposite; Council has actively worked to preserve religious divisiveness at every turn, ignoring pleas from citizens over many years to treat all religious groups, and people of no religion, equally by remaining steadfastly neutral in matters of religion.

 It’s 2016.
 Council Needs to Figure it Out.